-Filter conditions specify the actual packet characteristics that the MAX examines in the data stream.
+Each input filter or output filter can be one of two types: Generic or IP.
 Generic filter conditions specify locations and values that can appear in any packet.
 IP filter conditions specify IP-specific packet characteristics, such as address, mask, and port.
-IPX filter conditions specify IPX-specific packet characteristics, such as network address, node address, and socket number.
 Once you assign a type, you can open the corresponding submenu to define the packet-level filter conditions.
-For details, see "Defining generic filter conditions" on page 4-5 and "Defining IP filter conditions" on page 4-7.
+For details, see "Defining generic filter conditions" on page 4-5 and "Defining IP filter conditions" on page 4-6.